A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 If you’re staying at Hotel 21, Sameba’s right on your doorstep.
 If you’re in the Old Town, you’ll need to make your way there—I suggest taking a taxi (ask your hotel reception or use Bolt).
 There’s enough walking going to happen for the entire rest of the day (and honestly, Tbilisi isn’t a city with pretty backstreets or cute little alleyways).

-The church is open daily morning to night, but if you’re visiting on a Sunday, pop in for liturgy service at 10 am.
+The church is open daily from morning to night, but if you’re visiting on a Sunday, pop in for the liturgy service at 10 am.
 You’ll get to witness not only the intricate frescoes, golden icons, and ornate details, but also some Georgian polyphonic signing that happens during liturgy.

-The Holy Trinity Cathedral in Tbilisi, Georgia
+The Holy Trinity Cathedral in Tbilisi, Georgia, photo by Next Level of Travel

-The Holy Trinity Cathedral aka Sameba—a closer look
+The Holy Trinity Cathedral aka Sameba—a Closer Look

 Make time to wander around the church grounds, they’re nice and well-maintained, and you get a different view from every corner.